csj1012/portfolio2023/src/models/blog/posts/md/you-can-learn-the-thing.md

 As it turns out, *acting, like most things, is a skill.*

-And as it further turns out, *everything is a skill.*
+And as it further turns out, *everything is a skill.* Singing.

-<p class="pull">Singing.
 Math.
 Coding.
 Writing algorithms.
 Juggling.
 Making friends.
 Needlepoint (you get the picture).
 Everything is a skill and can be learned.</p>

-Will you be a 'child prodigy,' praised by everyone for your natural prowess?
+Will you be a "child prodigy," praised by everyone for your natural prowess?
 Maybe not.
 And that is perfectly fine.

-Talent is the intersection of time spent, training, and skill.
+<p class="pull">Talent is the intersection of time spent, training, and skill.</p>

 It's not necessarily something you're born with, and even if you are, it's not much without discipline (and ideally guidance) to refine it.

-#### Learning how to learn
+##### Learning is also a learnable skill

 When I applied this thinking to programming and increasing my back end proficiency (as well as front end modern practices, frameworks, etc.) my confidence and ability improved by leaps and bounds.